NicoGenti/SharePointBackup/docs/README.md

 ## Contributing

-For your question send un email to: nicolas.gentilucci@live.it
+For your question send an email to: nicolas.gentilucci@live.it

 ## License